Agrius convolvuli

 Agrius convolvuli, the convolvulus hawk-moth, is a large hawk-moth.
 It is common throughout Europe, Asia, Africa, Australia and New Zealand, partly as a migrant.
 In New Zealand, it is also known as the kumara moth, and in the Māori language as hīhue.

 Description and habits

 The wingspan is 80-105 mm.
 This hawkmoth's basic coloration is in grayish tones, but the abdomen has a broad gray dorsal stripe and pink and black bands edged with white on the sides.
 The hindwings are light gray with darker broad crosslines.
+Males have more heavier markings than the female and sometimes has a broad central cross band.